nextcloud-libraries/nextcloud-vue/README.md

 ## Styleguide

-When developing new components or extending compnents, make sure to also have some bits of related documentation like examples, where applicable.
+When developing new components or extending components, make sure to also have some bits of related documentation like examples, where applicable.
 To test components and the documentation in that context, you can run `npm run styleguide` to run a local server that serves the style guide with all the components.

 ### Using vue-devtools in Firefox

-If you want to use [vue-devtools](https://github.com/vuejs/vue-devtools) in Firefox, you need to patch your nextcloud instance as follow:
+If you want to use [vue-devtools](https://github.com/vuejs/vue-devtools) in Firefox, you need to:

+* Either enable the [HMR Enabler](https://github.com/nextcloud/hmr_enabler) app …
+* … or patch your nextcloud instance as follows:

 ```diff
 diff --git a/lib/public/AppFramework/Http/ContentSecurityPolicy.php b/lib/public/AppFramework/Http/ContentSecurityPolicy.php